cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 However, most low cost Arduino boards do not have wireless connectivity built in which caused me to evaluate various external wireless solutions such as WiFi, Bluetooth LE, Zigbee, etc.  Ultimately, wifi seemed to be the simplest solution for my application which led me to Espiriff’s 3.3V ESP8266 chip which has rapidly become the darling of the hobbyist IoT community.

-Initially, I planned to use this in conjuntion with an Arduino micocontroller (probably a 3.3V Adruino Pro mini to make it voltage compatible, which I even went so far as to purchase several), however, upon further investigation, I realised that the ESP8266 arguably **is a microcontroller** in its own right, actually with superior specs to the AT micorcontrollers driving most Arduinos.
-Even better, the open source community has extended the Arduino IDE to encompass the ESP8266, making it realaitvely easy to program.
+Initially, I planned to use this in conjuntion with an Arduino microcontroller (probably a 3.3V Adruino Pro mini to make it voltage compatible; I even went so far as to purchase several), however, upon further investigation, I realised that the ESP8266 arguably **is a microcontroller** in its own right, actually with superior specs to the AT microcontrollers driving most Arduinos.
+Even better, the open source community has extended the Arduino IDE to encompass the ESP8266, making it relatively easy / familiar to program.

-####ESP8266 Selection####
+#### ESP8266 Selection ####
 There are a number of low cost ESP8266 based boards out there, each with their own pros and cons.
 At the end of the day, I decided to choose two:  A NodeMCU Ver1 Development board and an AI-Thinker ESP-07 varient.
-The NodeMCU board was relatively expensive but already configured to be breadboard and set up to be programming friendly plus it has built in 3.3V voltage regulation and an onboard serial to USB chip.
+The NodeMCU board was relatively expensive but already configured to be breadboard and programming friendly plus it has built in 3.3V voltage regulation and an onboard serial to USB chip.
 I decided to use this board for initial proptyping and then port the system to the lower cost ESP-07 module.

 The ESP-07 module has a reasonably large number of pins exposed (pinout is same as ESP-12 variant) but has the advantage of having a connection for an external antenna.
 Given I intended to use this project beside my barbecue in an outside area where my home Wifi signal can be intermittant, I was attracted to this feature.
 The downside of the ESP-07 module (but not unique to it) is that 1) pinspacing is not breadboard friendly, 2) requires 3.3V and a realaitvely high current source, with no onboard power regulation and 3) requires an interface like a FTDI board for flash programming.